Supreme Court Plaza Is No Place for Protests

 John Payden-Travers and Midgelle Potts said their religious beliefs compel them to speak out against war, torture and the death penalty, and that the law violates their rights under the Religious Freedom Restoration Act.

-But citing D.C.
-Circuit precedent, U.S. District Judge Colleen Kollar-Kotelly found that law does not substantially burden the free exercise of their religion because it restricts “only one of a multitude of means by which Plaintiffs could engage in their religiously motivated activity.”
+Citing D.C.
+Circuit precedent, however, U.S. District Judge Colleen Kollar-Kotelly found Wednesday that law does not substantially burden the free exercise of their religion because it restricts “only one of a multitude of means by which plaintiffs could engage in their religiously motivated activity.”

 “Plaintiffs have not alleged that this is the only way or only place plaintiffs could pursue these religious convictions, and it is clearly not,” the 12-page ruling states.
 “Plaintiffs could speak out against and distance themselves from torture, war or the death penalty in countless ways.”